Viewing Media Room|Visit HelloBC

 Mountains are nature’s monuments of wonder and awe.
 They help you see the bigger picture—literally and figuratively—on a scale that commands respect and reverence.
 Journeying through British Columbia’s mountains will surely offer this change in perspective, one that is humbling at every turn.

-Here, 10 distinct mountain ranges make up 75% of the province’s land mass—a span that would require multiple lifetimes to see them all.
+Here, 10 distinct mountain ranges make up 75% of the province’s land mass—a span that would require multiple lifetimes to see it all.
 In each, you’ll find kind and welcoming people who are happy to share their love of the mountains, no matter how you choose to enjoy them.
-From the Canadian Rockies in the east to the Coast Mountain Range in the west, here are five ways to get into the heart of BC’s mountains.
+From the Canadian Rockies in the east to the Coast Mountains in the west, here are five ways to get into the heart of BC’s mountains.

 1. By Air